yellowbean/absbox-doc/docs/source/modeling.rst

 There are two types of accounts:

   * `Bank Account` -> which used to collect money from pool and pay out to fees/bonds
-  * `Reserve Account` -> with one more attribute to `Bank Account` which specifies target reserve amount of the account
+  * `Reserve Account` -> with one addtional attribute to `Bank Account` , specifies target reserve amount of the account

 Format ``({account name},{account description})``, i.e